jzuras/jzuras/README.md

 # 😺 Hi!
 I'm Jim 🐈‍⬛

-- I'm a Software Engineer who is getting ready to re-join the industry after being away for a while.
+- I'm a Software Engineer, ready to re-join the industry after being away for a while.

 - There has been A LOT of change during my time away, so I am in the process of catching up with all the new stuff.